Unreduced Persistence Diagrams for Topological Machine Learning: Machine learning performance

-\textbf{Fashion MNIST image classification.} The Fashion MNIST dataset~\cite{xiao2017fashionmnist} consists of 70,000 grayscale images with $28\times 28$ pixel resolution.
+The Fashion-MNIST dataset~\cite{xiao2017fashionmnist} consists of 70,000 grayscale images with $28\times 28$ pixel resolution.
 The images depict clothing items from 10 clothing classes.
 To create complexes from the images, we followed a similar cubical-complex protocol to one previously used by Adcock and Carlsson~\cite{adcock-carlsson} and Barnes et al.~\cite{perea2021}.
-Each image is filtered by ``sweeping'' in the four cardinal directions.
-From each sweep, cubical complexes were constructed using the lower-star filtration~\cite{gudhi:CubicalComplex}.
-These complexes contained 0-, 1-, and 2-dimensional cubes from which $H_0$ and $H_1$ features arise.
-Thus 8 PDs were generated for each image in total.
+Specifically, each image was filtered by ``sweeping'' separately in each of the four cardinal directions: each nonzero pixel was assigned a normalized value in $[0,1]$ that grew linearly from left-to-right, right-to-left, bottom-to-top, or top-to-bottom, depending on the direction of the sweep.
+Pixels which originally were 0 retained that value.
+From each sweep, filtered cubical complexes were constructed using the lower-star filtration~\cite{gudhi:CubicalComplex}.
+These complexes each consisted of 3249 total cubes: $784 = 28 \times 28$ 2-cubes corresponding to original image's pixels (whose filtration values were determined by the values assigned by a sweep), $1624 = 2\times 29\times28$ edges (their filtration values being determined by the smallest filtration value of any pixel each bounded), and $841=29\times 29$ 0-cubes (vertices, which inherited the smallest filtration value of their 4, or 2, incident edges).
+Each sweep produced a cube-wise filtration from which $H_0$ and $H_1$ PH classes were computed.
+Thus, a total of 8 PDs were generated for each image. \Cref{fig:fmnist_FI_and_APS} reports results.